 No right, title or interest in any intellectual property right transfers to the other party, except for the limited rights stated in the Agreement.
 Customer is not obligated to provide Lumina or its Affiliates or Partners with any suggestions, enhancement requests, or other feedback about the Services or related technology.
 However, if Customer does provide any feedback to Lumina, Lumina may use and modify it without any restriction or payment.

 Lumina makes no representation or warranty about the Services, including any representation that the Services will be uninterrupted or error-free.
+Lumina disclaims any responsibility due to errors made in reliance on Customer data input, typographical errors, and/or third party providers, among other errors.
 To the fullest extent permitted under applicable law, Lumina disclaims any implied or statutory warranty, including any implied warranty of title, non-infringement, merchantability or fitness for a particular purpose.

 If an issue arises under the Agreement and the applicable ordering document was signed by Lumina Technologies, Inc., then the Agreement is governed by the laws of the State of California, and any action or proceeding (including those arising from non-contractual disputes or claims) related to the Agreement will be brought in a federal court in the Northern District of California.
 Each party irrevocably submits to the jurisdiction and venue of the applicable courts.
 The prevailing party in any litigation may seek to recover its legal fees and costs.